zhangbiao2009/blog/cm9fbe80n000c0ajm4qrn5rzp.md

         for (auto& pair : clients) {
             if (pair.first != senderFd) {
-                send(pair.first, fullMessage.c_str(), fullMessage.size(), 0);
+                Client* client = pair.second;

+                // Queue the message instead of sending immediately client->queueMessage(fullMessage);

+                // If this is the first message in the queue, we need to register for EPOLLOUT if (client->outgoingQueue.size() == 1 && client->currentSendBuffer.empty()) {
+                    updateClientEpollEvents(client->fd, EPOLLIN | EPOLLOUT | EPOLLET);
                 }
             }
         }

-    // Other methods omitted for brevity...
     }

+    // ... other methods ...
+};
 ```

 Unlike the previous Go program that used mutexes, this implementation is designed for a single-threaded event loop, eliminating the need for thread synchronization.
 Instead, it uses non-blocking I/O with message queuing, an approach better suited to the epoll model.
+Please note messages are queued in each recipient's buffer rather than sent immediately, and the socket is registered for EPOLLOUT events to notify when it's ready for writing.
+When the event loop detects EPOLLOUT, it attempts to send the queued data non-blockingly, handling partial sends automatically and continuing transmission when the socket buffer has available space.

 ## **Non-Blocking Writes with EPOLLOUT**